pixegami/terminal-profile/README.md

 neofetch --ascii_colors 6 7 --colors 2 2 2 2
 ```

+## How do I reset the changes back to the old terminal?

+There's two main modifications being done to the terminal.
+The terminal theme, and the shell itself.

+For the theme, here's a thread I found on the internet on how to reset it to the default: https://askubuntu.com/questions/14487/how-to-reset-the-terminal-properties-and-preferences

+For the terminal shell itself, we actually installed a new terminal (zsh) alongside the default bash.
+Bash itself wasn't removed, but we just set the default shell to `zsh`.
+Here is a thread on how to uninstall zsh and default back to bash: https://askubuntu.com/questions/958120/remove-zsh-from-ubuntu-16-04

 ## Sources

 Here are some of the main resources I used as part of this terminal setup.